 - Looker – connect with Redshift, Snowflake, BigQuery, as well as 50+ supported SQL dialects to build embedded visualizations and data science workflows.

 - Klipfolio – connect hundreds of data sources, including spreadsheets, files, databases, and web services applications to build data visualizations.

-- Smartsheet – connect and integrate with tools and apps you are already using in order to glean real-time insights into the work that’s being done by teams across the organization.
+- Smartsheet – connect and integrate with tools and apps you already use to glean real-time insights into the work that teams are doing across the organization.

 - Workamajig – gain insights from your management dashboard to pinpoint efficiencies or bottlenecks and create relevant reports based on user needs.

 - Clarizen – capture and track all your project and team data in real-time, including effort, status, issues, and change requests.

 - TapClicks – marketing report tool (TapReports) and marketing performance analytics (TapAnalytics) with a clean, streamlined UI.

 - Supermetrics – centralize all your marketing data in their marketing data warehouse, build dashboards and reports with ad-hoc analysis.

 - AgencyAnalytics – integrate with more than 30 platforms to build a complete marketing dashboard and optimize your work with SEO reporting software.

 - Funnel – automatically collect all the data you need from any data source and feed it directly to your data warehouse, dashboard solution, or any other tool you’re using.

 - ClicData – a cloud-based business intelligence platform offering a built-in data warehouse and ETL features that allow data processing and management as well as a dashboard designer and automated reporting tools.